etherealvisage/cpsc301/docs/use_cases.md

 * Summary: U views archived memos
 * Actor: U
 * Preconditions: U is authenticated with S
-* Preconditions: U receives a list of archived memos.
+* Postconditions: U has received a list of archived memos
 * Main success scenario:
-    1. U selects `Memos' from global navigation menu.
+    1. U selects "Memos" from global navigation menu.
     2. S generates a list of memos and sends resulting page to U.